 Worthington real estate guide & listings for sale

-In Worthington, around one third of buildings are large apartment buildings, while the rest are mainly small apartment buildings and single detached homes.
-Roughly 45% of properties in this area were constructed in the 1960s and 1970s, while most of the remaining buildings were constructed pre-1960 and in the 1980s.
-This part of Winnipeg is primarily composed of one bedroom and two bedroom homes.
-Roughly 60% of the population of this neighbourhood rent their home and the remainder are owners.
+Large apartment buildings are the most common housing type, representing around one third of dwellings in Worthington, and the rest are mainly small apartment buildings and single detached homes.
+Around 45% of properties in this area were constructed in the 1960s and 1970s, while many of the remaining buildings were built pre-1960 and in the 1980s.
+This part of the city offers mainly one bedroom and two bedroom homes.
+About 60% of the units in the neighbourhood are occupied by renters and the remainder are occupied by owners.